tohidlo/tohidlo/README.md

 ---

-**Thank you for visiting my profile!
-I’m always open to connecting and collaborating! 🙏**
+**I'm always open to new connections and collaborations.
+Let’s innovate and create together! 🚀**